ha5ha6/judy_blog/_pages/biavar.md

 <center><img src="/judy_blog/assets/images/3_bias_variance.png" width=500></center>

-This experiment indicates even with small data set, i.e. 2 samples, the unbiased mean can be captured, as the red curve shown in the fourth row.
+This experiment indicates with 3 small datasets each with 2 samples, the unbiased mean can be captured, as the red curve shown in the fourth row.
 However, the variance is under-estimated because it is measured relative to the sample mean and not relative to the true mean

 The above corresponds to Figure 1.15 in PRML